Jarred-Sumner/atbuild/README.md

 AtBuild has two rules:

-+g: Any line that starts with `@` will be evaluated at buildtime instead of runtime.
+1. Any line that starts with `@` will be evaluated at buildtime instead of runtime.

-+: Any line containing @{codeInHere} will be evaluated at buildtime instead of runtime.
+2. Any line containing @{codeInHere} will be evaluated at buildtime instead of runtime.

 You write your JavaScript in `.@js` files, and by default, all the code in the file will be evaluated at runtime.